-- ULN2003 consits of 7 identical Darlington pairs.
+- ULN2003 consists of 7 identical Darlington pairs.

-- A single darlington pair consists of two bipolar transistors its maxmum operating values are 50V & 500mA (peak 600mA).
+- A single Darlington pair consists of two bipolar transistors its maximum operating values are 50V & 500mA (peak 600mA).

-- These two transistors of darlington pair have common emitter while their collectors are open.
+- These two transistors of the Darlington pair have a common emitter, while their collectors are open.

-- Here's the circuit diagram of single darlington pair, in below figure:
+- Here’s the circuit diagram of single Darlington pair, shown in the below figure:

-- ULN2003A has free wheeling diodes, which protects from back emf.
+- ULN2003A has free-wheeling diodes, which protect from back emf.

-- So, if we are using any inductive load (i.e. relays), then we don't need to add extra diodes, if we are controlling it with ULN2003A.
+- So, if we are using an inductive load (i.e. relays), then we don’t need to add extra diodes if we are controlling it with ULN2003A.

-- Logic Diagram of ULN2003A is shown in below figure:
+- Logic Diagram of ULN2003A is shown in the below figure:

 - Relay driver applications.